Seattle Pedestrian Accident Lawyers

 • Speeding or driving too fast for the conditions

-Proof of Causation is showing that their negligence caused the accident.
+Proof of causation is showing that their negligence caused the accident.
 You do this with evidence which includes:

 • Eyewitness testimony, including your own